imrankhan2424/ATB6X_Java_Programs/README.md

 Majority of the Programs were practiced in Leetcode.

 ## 🛠 Concepts
-Variables, Methods, Static/Non Static, Classes,OOPS, Java Basics, Collections
+Variables, Methods, Static/Non Static, Classes, OOPS, Java Basics, Collections